 And, finally, Bronwyn from Booktopia wrote, “This is a little book that packs a big punch! … I ignored my phone when it buzzed, I didn’t look up from the page when someone came in to ask me a question”.
 You can listen to Bronwyn’s podcast interview with me here and read her full review here.

 And now it’s your turn.
 You’ve read the early Detention book reviews and I’d love to read your review.
-The first three chapters are free and you can buy it in Australian bookstores big and small from 2 July or link to online booksellers here.
+The first three chapters are free and you can buy it in Australian bookstores big and small right now or link to online booksellers here.